Edited by Ana-Maria Oproescu

 Why are there two separate guidelines?

 The authors note that SCI-specific cardiorespiratory exercise guidelines have existed since 2011.
 However, at that time there was not enough evidence to state their impact on cardiometabolic health specifically.
 Recently, enough new research has accumulated to allow researchers to create guidelines outlining the minimum exercise threshold at which one can expect to improve cardiometabolic health outcomes.
+Thus, the authors of this study approached this with a focus on ‘exercise’ (ie: planned, structured and repetitive physical activity performed to improve and maintain fitness) rather than ‘PA’ (physical activity, ie: bodily movement produced by muscles requiring the use of energy).
 With there still being limited evidence for cardiometabolic outcomes, the authors recognized that separate minimum thresholds for producing positive cardiorespiratory outcomes and positive cardiometabolic outcomes were necessary to recommend both with the greatest amount of confidence in each.
 A a result, the authors have provided two separate guidelines, one as a minimum for improving general fitness and strength, and the other as a minimum for improving cardiometabolic health.

 Important considerations and limitations: